pi-hole/docker-pi-hole/README.md

 ### Customizations

 The webserver and DNS service inside the container can be customized if necessary.
-Any configuration files you volume mount into `/etc/dnsmasq.d/` will be loaded by dnsmasq when the container starts or restarts or if you need to modify the Pi-hole config it is located at `/etc/dnsmasq.d/01-pihole.conf`.
-The docker start scripts runs a config test prior to starting so it will tell you about any errors in the docker log.
+Any configuration files you volume mount into `/etc/dnsmasq.d/` will be loaded by dnsmasq when the container starts or restarts.

 ## Note on Capabilities